5 min read

 Providing a rationale

 Once management determines which metrics to provide, it should then decide on the type and amount of messaging it wants to use to support the financial data.
 Using AlphaSense, it is easy to examine specific messaging companies used to explain results.

 Why would companies not provide more “color” around the results?
 The additional information would certainly be more helpful for investors, wouldn’t it?

 In our view, it would, but there is some nuance here.
-First, we begin with the assumption that the company is preannouncing in order to assist investors.
+First, we begin with the assumption that the company is preannouncing to assist investors.
 That is the best perspective from which to decide to preannounce, but it is not the only one.
-Management may issue the release solely to fulfill the “broad dissemination” requirement under Regulation FD.
+Management may issue the release solely to fulfill Regulation FD’s “broad dissemination” requirement.
 Example situations of when this might be the case could include remediation of selective disclosure of non-public material information or the issuance of preliminary results in advance of an equity offering or M&A deal.

-As the percentages demonstrate, however, strictly stating the numbers is not the prevailing approach.
+However, as the percentages demonstrate, strictly stating the numbers is not the overall approach.
 The other 80% of our sample gave at least some rationale for the companies’ performance.
-This was in the form of additional color — via external events, industry trends and corporate strategies.
+This was in the form of additional color — via external events, industry trends, and corporate strategies.
 Approximately two-thirds of the companies provided that color in the form of a quote from the CEO, but for our purposes, whether the information appeared between quotation marks is not particularly relevant.
-What is important is to provide investors with a reason for the early announcement and a frame of reference for the results.
+What is essential is to provide investors with a reason for the early announcement and a frame of reference for the results.

 The bottom line

-The key word here is context.
-Beyond fulfilling a regulatory requirement, a preannouncement is an important way to communicate unexpected results and events with investors en masse.
-It provides management with a platform to get ahead of an earnings surprise by communicating its message first.
-Elaborating on the factors that influenced the company’s performance is essential to providing investors with the proper understanding.
+The keyword here is context.
+Beyond fulfilling a regulatory requirement, a preannouncement is a critical way to communicate unexpected results and events with investors en masse.
+It provides management with a platform to get ahead of an earnings surprise by sharing its message first.
+In addition, elaborating on the factors that influenced the company’s performance is essential to providing investors with the proper understanding.

 More like this